top of page

 Learning from past initiatives and scaling what works

-The Committee is committed to...
+The Committee is dedicated to...

 Responding to evolving rural workforce needs and trends